 A loud scream, followed by complete silence

 It was 1:30pm yesterday in Matuail.
-Two-month-old Labib was on his mother's lap.
+Two-month-old Labib was playing on his mother's lap.

 Moments earlier, Bithi Akhter gently placed a black teep (bindi) on her only son's forehead after giving him a bath, believing it will keep her baby boy safe from all evils.